 The benefits of cardiac rehabilitation include:

-Take the first leap toward a healthier lifestyle with Baylor Health Care System's Leap (Lifestyle Education Awareness Program) for Life® program.
+Take the first leap toward a healthier lifestyle with Baylor Scott & White Health's Leap (Lifestyle Education Awareness Program) for Life® program.
 Designed to meet the needs of patients and their families with heart disease, Leap for Life® teaches what you can do now to manage your disease and possibly improve your health.
 It's a wellness and disease prevention program available to heart patients, their family members, and the community that empowers individuals with physical, dietary, and stress education to achieve better health.

 Emotional support is an important part of recovery, and we think that it's important for patients in cardiac rehabilitation to learn from the experiences of those who have already completed the program.
 In the Caring Hearts® program, people who are a year past their own cardiac event volunteer to visit a patient and their family before or after a procedure, offering empathy and support.
 Caring Hearts® volunteers also support waiting room staffs.
 Caring Hearts® volunteers are cardiac patients or family members of cardiac patients.